ESAOpenSR/Segmentation-Models-Benchmark/README.md

 ### Example Validation

-A sample of applied building delineation on five images covering diverse urban areas in Austria:
+A sample of applied building delineation on five images covering diverse urban areas in Austria.
+The image source is a nearest-neighbour interpolated Sentinel-2 image:

 ![sample_image](samples/sample_image_nn.png)